 Reading - Our aim is to develop a love of reading.
 We encourage you to read with your child regularly - this can be both listening to them read and by having bed-time stories read to them.
 Reading should be a fun and enjoyable process for you and your child to develop together.

 During class time your child will experience listening to fantastic stories regulary and they will also have numerous oppotunities to read to an adult and discuss them.
 We have a wide range of exciting books within school to support each child's reading ability.

-Books will be changed on a Tuesday and Friday.
+Books will be changed twice weekly.

-Phonics - Each child will be given a small blue Phonics book.
+Phonics - Each child will be given a Phonics book.
 Inside will be all the letter sounds that your child has learned in class so far.
 New sounds will be added when a new letter is introduced to them.
 Please look though the book together to help embed their phonic knowledge.
 Together you could look round the house for objects that begin with a paticular letter sound.

-Homework - Homework books are handed out on a Friday and must be handed in by the following Friday ready for the next homework to be sent.
+Homework - Homework books are handed out on a Friday and must be handed in by the following Thursday ready for the next homework to be sent.